Diseases

 • Impact on international trade/exports from the EU

 No impact as the disease is not reported in the EU but can have a serious trade impact on those countries where the disease is endemic.
-Detailed standards for trade are described in the OIE Terrestrial Animal Health code.
+Detailed standards for trade are described in the WOAH Terrestrial Animal Health code.

 • Impact on EU intra-community trade